algorandfoundation/ARCs/ARCs/arc-draft_alternative_0014.md

 #### Digital Signature of a Simple Authentication Message

-A Simple Authentication Message is a random sequence of bytes.
-It can be obtained with any open-source cryptographic library (e.g. Python lib PyNaCl) using the secret key of an Algorand account.
-Algorand account’s secret key SKa represents a base64 concatenation of the traditional 32-bytes secret and public keys .
-To create a digital signature of a Simple Authentication Message the Algorand secret key MUST be decoded as a standard 32-bytes secret key as follows:
+A *Simple Authentication Message* can be signed with any open-source cryptographic library (e.g. Python lib PyNaCl) and the secret key of an Algorand account.
+Algorand account’s secret key *SKa* represents a base64 concatenation of the traditional 32-bytes secret and public keys.
+To create a digital signature of a *Simple Authentication Message* the Algorand secret key **MUST** be decoded as a standard 32-bytes secret key as follows:

-1. base64 decode the Algorand secret key SKa;
+1. base64 decode the Algorand secret key *SKa*;
-2. extract the traditional secret key SK as the first 32 bytes of the decoded key.
+2. extract the traditional secret key *SK* as the first 32 bytes of the decoded key.

 #### Digital Signature of a Transaction Authentication Message

-The signature of a Transaction Authentication Message is nothing more than a signed transaction object on Algorand.
-With the SDK method sign() and a secret key, it is possible to create a SignedTransaction object which wraps together the transaction and its  digital signature.
-For example, the SDK method  unsigned_txn.sign(secret_key) returns a SignedTransaction object with the digital signature of unsigned_transaction produced with secret_key.
+The signature of a *Transaction Authentication Message* is nothing more than a signed transaction object on Algorand.
+With the SDK method `sign()` and a secret key *SKa*, it is possible to create a `SignedTransaction` object which represents a digital signature.
+For example, the SDK method  `unsigned_txn.sign(secret_key)` returns a `SignedTransaction` object with the digital signature of `unsigned_transaction` produced with `secret_key`.

 Almost any algorand wallet integrates the possibility of signing transactions.
-For instance, to programmatically sign a transaction with the AlgoSigner wallet, there is an SDK method AlgoSigner.signTxn([TxnObject, …]).
+For instance, to programmatically sign a transaction with the AlgoSigner wallet, there is an [SDK method](https://github.com/PureStake/algosigner/blob/develop/docs/dApp-integration.md#algosignersigntxntxnobjects) `AlgoSigner.signTxn([TxnObject, …])`.
 This method returns a base64 encoded object which represents the digital signature of a transaction object.

 ## How to verify a digital signature generated with Algorand keys?

-A digital signature generated with the secret key SKa of an Algorand account can be verified with its respective 32-byte public key PKa.
-The Verifier only needs to decode the public key PK from the Algorand address PKa, and it must know the original Authentication Message.
-For example, assuming the digital signature Sig(msg) of the Authentication Message msg, the Verifier can validate it using the Algorand SDK as follows:
+A digital signature generated with the secret key *SKa* of an Algorand account can be verified with its respective 32-byte public key *PKa*.
+The Verifier needs to decode the public key *PK* from the Algorand address, and it must know the original *Authentication Message*.
+For example, assuming the digital signature `Sig(msg)` of the *Authentication Message* `msg`, the Verifier can validate it using the Algorand SDK as follows:

-1. decode the Algorand address into a traditional 32-bytes public key PK;
+1. decode the Algorand address into a traditional 32-bytes public key *PK*;
-2. use an open-source cryptographic library to verify the signature Sig(msg) (e.g. Python lib PyNaCl); usually those libraries work with raw bytes and some encoding/decoding is needed:
+2. use an open-source cryptographic library to verify the signature `Sig(msg)` (e.g. Python lib PyNaCl); usually those libraries work with raw bytes and some encoding/decoding magic is needed:
-    - the message msg MUST be bytes encoded with msgpack.
-For example with the Algorand SDK for Python this is achieved with the method encoding.msgpack_encode(msg);
+    - the message msg **MUST** be bytes encoded with msgpack.
+For example, with the Algorand SDK for Python this can achieved with `encoding.msgpack_encode(msg)`;
-    - if the message is a Simple Message Transaction, then it MUST be prefixed with the string “ARC-0014-authentication”, otherwise it is a Transaction object and MUST be prefixed with the string “TX” ;
+    - if the message is a *Simple Message Transaction*, then it **MUST** be prefixed with the string `“ARC-0014-authentication”`, otherwise it is a `Transaction` object and **MUST** be prefixed with the string `“TX”`;
-    - the digital signature Sig(msg) must be decoded from base64 with the base64 library of the SDK.
-For example with the Python SDK this is achieved with the method base64.b64decode(Sig(msg)).
+    - the digital signature `Sig(msg)` **MUST** be decoded from base64 with the base64 library of the SDK.
+For example with the Python SDK this can be achieved with `base64.b64decode(Sig(msg))`.

-## Standard for Session Id creation
+## A Standard for Session Id creation

-Once the User is authenticated, the Verifier SHOULD exchange a session-id, for example a cookie or a JWT.
-The way session-ids are implemented is an ARC–0014 user choice.
-However, in a context of ARC-0014 authentication, it MUST include the following information:
+After authentication, the Verifier **SHOULD** exchange a `session-id` with the User, such as a cookie or a JWT.
+The way `session-id`s are implemented is an implementation choice.
+However, to comply with the ARC-0014, it **MUST** include the following information:

-- the Algorand address PKa of the authenticated user;
+- the Algorand address *PKa* of the authenticated user;
-- the Simple Authentication Message;
+- the *Simple Authentication Message*;
-the expiration time;
+- an `expiration` time;
-- (optional) device id if the User authenticates via mobile device.
+- (**OPTIONAL**) `device-id` if the User authenticates via mobile device.

 ### JWT implementation example

 A JWT should be constructed following the RFC 7519 standard.
-It is composed of three parts, namely the header, payload, and signature.
-The payload includes general information on the JWT and the signing scheme, the payload contains the claims of the token, and the signature is derived from the header and the payload.
-The JWT is the concatenation of each part followed by a “.”: JWT = header.payload.signature
+It is composed of three parts, namely the `header`, `payload`, and `signature`.
+The `payload` includes general information on the JWT and the signing scheme, the `payload` contains the claims of the token, and the `signature` is derived from the `header` and the `payload`.
+The JWT is the concatenation of each part followed by a “.”: `JWT = header.payload.signature`

 For example, an ARC-0014 compliant JWT might be implemented as follows: